Philips is a well-established name in the home appliances niche, but how good are their espresso machines, specifically Philips 3200 LatteGo?

 The LatteGo milk system is one of the major selling points for the Philips 3200 machine.
 The company even included it in the espresso machine name.
 The LatteGo is automatic, which means you get frothed milk with a push of a button.

-The LatteGo system is a plastic container that you have to fill with milk.
-Then clip it to the black holder that dispenses the milk and press a button to start frothing.
+The LatteGo system is a plastic container that you have to fill with milk and easily clip to the machine.
 When you choose the milk froth level, the frother mixes milk and air at high speed in the frothing chamber.
 Once it’s done, the machine dispenses a layer of milk foam into your cup.

-I like that the holder has notches that indicate how much milk you should pour and that there aren’t any tubes or other parts where milk can go into and spoil.
+What stands out about LatteGo is its simplicity.
+It’s two pieces that clip together and easily attach to the machine.
+I like that the holder has notches that indicate how much milk you should pour and that there aren’t any tubes or other parts where milk can stagnate and spoil.
 I admit that I’m guilty of not regularly cleaning steam wands, resulting in crusted milk inside.
 This doesn’t happen with Philips 3200 LatteGo.
 The container is completely detachable, and you can quickly rinse underwater.

-One thing I didn’t like about the LatteGo container is the lid.
-There’s no hinge or rubber to keep the lid secure, but it just rests on the top of the milk container.
-I usually kept the milk container in the fridge and took it out when I wanted frothed milk, so the lid got knocked off almost every time.
+One thing I didn’t like about the LatteGo container was the lid.
+It rests on the milk container without a hinge to secure it, so it can be flimsy.
+I usually kept the milk container in the fridge and took it out when I wanted frothed milk, and knocked the lid off almost every time.

 Another con of the LatteGo system is that it only creates very creamy and thick foam.
 No matter how much milk I used, I got consistent thick foam.
 That’s good for making a nice cappuccino.

-However, the milk frother doesn’t create microfoam for milk-based drinks, which rules out the possibility of making latte art.
+However, the milk frother doesn’t create microfoam for milk-based drinks and, obviously, you can’t make latte art with the automatic function.
 You’ll need a manual steam wand to create a thinner foam, like on the Breville Barista or Breville Bambino models.